 - Take Social Security on your work history

 - Obtain a spousal benefit based on the new spouse’s work record.

 This is valuable information for a widow or widower in their late fifties planning to get married again.
 If they delay the wedding until after their 60th birthday, the three additional options above will be available.

 I’ve only touched on some of the more common scenarios!
 Hopefully, you now see the importance of Social Security planning.
-It’s the timing and coordination of Social Security that affects how both you and your spouse benefit before and after one of you passes.
+The timing and coordination of Social Security affect how both you and your spouse benefit before and after one of you passes.